-Before going for your surgery, be sure to consult your doctor at Pacific Rim Orthopaedic Surgeons with any special concerns.
+Before going for your surgery, be sure to consult your doctor at Pacific Rim Orthopedic Surgeons with any special concerns.

 General Preparations for Surgery